 - Growth related intelligence to enable partnerships or M&A. These companies have chosen partnerships or mergers and acquisitions as their primary growth vehicles and apply their intelligence resources toward scouting for acquisition targets, keeping an eye on similar activity by their competitors and industry change opportunities that open new opportunities.

 - Innovation.
 These businesses are in industries where growth is achieved through innovation related to products, customer experience, services and even business models.
 In the case of one of our clients, changes in information technology are enabling an entirely new set of competitors with different business and operating models to gain a foothold.
 We closely watch both the legacy space and the emerging competition to help the company identify and prioritize innovation opportunities that will maintain its market leading position.
+Another client is 3+ years out from product launch.
+We help them understand where the future industry, technologies and markets will be as they develop out the product.

 - Growth though sales support.
 Some programs are focused on supporting their B-to-B sales teams.
 They can be focused on competitors, on customers and markets or on both.